Mayank-Prakash-Sharma18/awesome-jobs/content/english/post/how-to-identify-fake-breakouts.md

 We will check this ratio at the breakout candle, and a few subsequent ones.
 If the PCR data supports our breakout/breakdown prediction, then we can rely on that breakout/breakdown and enter the trade.

-* If PCR changes from much below 1 (say 0.7) to much above 1 (say 1.2), and we are seeing a breakout on the chart, then it probably is a reliable breakout and we will most probably see an uptrend.
+* If PCR > 1.25, then it may suggest that the market is going to get bullish.
+But also have a look at the slope of the PCR data, i.e. whether it's increasing or not.
+If PCR slope is downwards or sideways, it may be a false breakout.
+If PCR changes from much below 1 (say 0.7) to much above 1 (say 1.2), and we are seeing a breakout on the chart, then it probably is a reliable breakout and we will most probably see an uptrend.
-* If PCR changes from much above 1 (say 1.3) to much below 1 (say 0.8), and we are seeing a breakdown on the chart, then it probably is a reliable breakdown and we will most probably see a downtrend.
+* If PCR < 0.75, then it may suggest that the market is going to get bearish.
+But also have a look at the slope of the PCR data, i.e. whether it's decreasing or not.
+If PCR slope is upwards or sideways, it may be a false breakdown.
+If PCR changes from much above 1 (say 1.3) to much below 1 (say 0.8), and we are seeing a breakdown on the chart, then it probably is a reliable breakdown and we will most probably see a downtrend.

 So, we should not just rely on our technical analysis of price action, but we should also back that up with data analysis.